Patient Perspective

 Bequalise

 Bequalise is a holistic wellness app for women with balance disorders.
-Their program aims to create a community and guide users day-by-day with personalized training, nutrition, brain exercises, and relaxation tools.
+Their program aims to create a community and guide users daily with personalized training, nutrition, brain exercises, and relaxation tools.
 Bequalise was founded by a team of healthcare and technology experts, including Dr. Vivianna Mucci, who has worked on MdDS during her PhD and Dr. Vishal Pawar neurologist as well as AI expert Luca Vajani.

 Key features include a symptom checker, diary, personalized recovery plan, pill reminder for adherence programs, knowledge base, social support, and referrals to healthcare professionals.